‘Restoring Dignity’ liquid soap making project

-Mhani Gingi Social Entrepreneurial Network and the Saartjie Baartman Centre for Women and Children in Cape Town partnered to launch this unique project funded by the Embassy of the Kingdom of the Netherlands to empower abused women with entrepreneurial skills.
+Mhani Gingi Social Entrepreneurial Network and the Saartjie Baartman Centre for Women and Children in Cape Town partnered to launch the unique ‘Restoring Dignity’ Liquid Soap Producing Enterprise funded by the Embassy of the Kingdom of the Netherlands to empower abused women with entrepreneurial skills.

 In Phase One of the project, in January 2017, the first five women beneficiaries were selected.
 They have mastered the production process and delivered their first order for 150 units of liquid organic soap to the Embassy of the Kingdom of the Netherlands.
-The soap is packaged in 250ml and 500ml containers and the women have chosen to call their enterprise ‘The African Violets: Women in the Making’.
+The soap is packaged in 250ml and 500ml containers and the first group of women beneficiaries chose to call their enterprise ‘The African Violets: Women in the Making’.
 Dutch Soap Making and Education Hub Project Manager, Liezl van der Westhuizen, and an expert and technical specialist assisted Mhani Gingi on the project.

 “The Saartjie Baartman Centre for Women and Children are thrilled to be partnering with Mhani Gingi for the soap-making project,” said Shaheema Mcleod, Director of the Saartjie Baartman Centre for Women and Children.
 “This new venture has great potential for all concerned!”

 “More importantly though, the clients benefiting from this initiative have the ability to not only access training but to acquire a new scarce skill, earn a stipend while learning, gain business skills and the potential to develop a small business after an extended learning programme.